datachainlab/fabric-ibc-lightclientd/README.md

 ## Introduction
 `fabric-ibc-lightclientd` is a standalone daemon meant to offload implementation cost of Fabric-IBC light client logic.
-By using this internally, IBC implementers can easily write ClientState for Fabric-IBC in their own IBC implementation.
+By using this internally, IBC implementers can easily develop ClientState for Fabric-IBC in their own IBC implementation.

 ## Usage
-`fabric-ibc-lightclientd` listens to a specified local TCP port.
+`fabric-ibc-lightclientd` runs as a gRPC server listening to a specified port.
-A main body of IBC implementation just have to have a shim layer of this.
+ClientState (for Fabric IBC) in your IBC implementation just works as a shim layer for this server.

 ```
 $ fabric-ibc-lightclientd -port 60000